hassantafreshi/easy-form-builder/readme.txt

 - Create Login (sign-in) forms for free
 - Create Registration (sign-up) forms for free
 - Create Surveys (poll) and analyse for free.
+- Create Private forms (lock forms) or Public forms for free.
 - Get export of subscribers list to csv format file for free
 - Get notified by email when a form has been submitted for free
 - Showing the confirmation code filled in forms for fress
 - Reliable spam protection through Google’s reCAPTCHA v2 and localized for free
 - Instant reply functionality for free
 - Send notification email when the user have a new message for free
+- Email notification for free
+- Form notification for free
+- Entry Management for free
+- Confirmation Code for free
 - Mobile-friendly responsive forms
-- Unique tracking ID finder for free
+- Unique Confirmation code ( tracking ID) finder for free
 - User-friendly and feature-rich panel to manage your forms and their responses for free
 - Form validation
 - Support RTL language
 - Present survey (poll) results in the form of Charts for free
-- Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating and Switch button (available in pro version)
 - Create drag and drop file upload forms (Available in pro version)
 - Create multi-step (unlimited steps) form (Available in pro version)
-- Create form by Advanced input like Date, URL, Range, Color, Multi Select (available in pro version)
+- Create Advance form by Use advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating, Switch button and ... (available in pro version)
 - Get export of result of Surveys to csv format file (Available in pro version)
 - Get export of response of forms to csv format file (Available in pro version)

 Help to make Easy Form Builder better by reporting any bugs you may encounter and post them in the support forum or [create a ticket on GitHub](https://github.com/hassantafreshi/easy-form-builder/issues).